twoGiants/continuous-delivery/README.md

 Provide configruation information for all applications and environments through the same mechanism. (p.
 42)

 Keep configuration information specific to each fo your environments in a repository separate from your source code.
 Keep only the configuration options for your application in the same repository. (p.
 43)

+### Accessing Configuration

+Best is a central service.
+You can alos use a REST API. (p.44)